Samsung/tizen-docs/docs/application/design/wearable/ui-components/pages.md

     -   **Thumbnail**

         Thumbnails can be presented with a title or subtext.
 Usually you should place the title below each image, but place the title above the image if the page has a [bottom button](buttons.md#bottom_button).
-Titles that don’t fit slide in and fade out at the right-hand edge of the screen.
+Titles that don't fit slide in and fade out at the right-hand edge of the screen.
 Access to More options is not available.

 ## Behavior

 -   **Scroll**

-    Pages scroll when the text doeesn’t fit on one screen.
+    Pages scroll when the text doeesn't fit on one screen.
 Generally, pages scroll vertically to display long text content, and scroll horizontally to present a set of images one-by-one.

 -   **Multiple pages**